Encounters with Spontaneous Qi: Part 10a

 Awe inspiring building

 The Cathedral itself is incredible.
 It is huge and in pristine condition.
 To think that such a building was built-in the 12th century is incredible.
 To construct such a building in a time without machinery, no cranes, no JCBs.
-It was all done with horse, cart and lot and lots of manpower.
+It was all done with horse, cart and lots of manpower.

 Take a look at the image above.
 Can you image that such architecture was made in the 12th century with such perfect symmetry?
 Could we make it today?